moloewe-leuphana/moloewe-leuphana.github.io/docs/moloewe-tools/08_slider.md

 # Slider

-A Range Slider (or Slider) tool is used to interact with a presentation and allows users to select a value from within a pre-defined range of values.
+A Range Slider (or just "Slider") tool is used to interact with a presentation and allows users to select a value from within a pre-defined range of values.

 The Slider tool requires definition of a function on the Project Notebook.